 - be introduced to the authentic and copyrighted ‘Johnson and Johnson model of Cooperative Learning’, both the theory and how it translates in practice

 - become familiar with the ‘Five Basic Elements’ which ensure that all group work is collaborative, powerful and active

 - explore how Cooperative Learning benefits pupils in each phase of education

 - consider both the academic and social aspects of learning through practical examples, facilitation and collaboration with colleagues

 - plan specific Cooperative Learning tasks and put them into practice when back in school

 - consider how Cooperative Learning connects directly to reducing the attainment gap and improving outcomes for children and young people

 - return for two half-day ‘Recall Sessions to share experiences and successes, and to further deepen their understanding

-Delegates should be able to attend all dates
+Delegates must be able to attend all dates.

-Book a place: To book places for Teaching staff on this course please e-mail the name, designation and establishment to the Education Training & Development team, quoting reference CFE002.
+Book a place: To book places for teaching staff on this course please e-mail the name, designation and establishment to the Staff & Development team, quoting reference CFE002.